react-native-community/discussions-and-proposals/proposals/0636-decoupling-metro.md

 ## Unresolved questions

-There are various alternatives in the details of the design - for example, either or both of `@react-native/babel-preset` and `@react-native/metro-babel-transformer` could, instead of being new packages, simply be directories within `react-native`.
+ - ***Separate packages?*** Either or both of `@react-native/babel-preset` and `@react-native/metro-babel-transformer` could, instead of being new packages, simply be directories within `react-native`.
 The tradeoffs here are mostly "internal" to contributors and the release process.

+ - ***Re-export babel-preset?*** If `@react-native/babel-preset` *is* a separate package, we could either make it a Template dependency - a direct swap for the current `metro-react-native-babel-preset` dependency, or re-export it from `react-native/babel-preset`.

+ - ***`@react-native/metro-config`*** Similarly, it's unclear whether this needs to be a Template dependency under the current setup or whether we could re-export the necessary APIs from `metro` and `react-native`.